MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/watch-command.md

 ## <a name="arguments"></a>Argumenty

 `index`\
 Wymagany.
-Numer wystąpienia okna Czujka.
+Numer wystąpienia okna czujki.

 ## <a name="remarks"></a>Uwagi

-`index` musi być liczbą całkowitą.
+Musi `index` być całkowitej liczby.
 Prawidłowe wartości to 1, 2, 3 lub 4.

 ## <a name="example"></a>Przykład